 • Spinach.
 I used 5 ounces of fresh baby spinach for this recipe.
 You may use frozen chopped spinach, but just be sure to thaw it completely and squeeze out the excess liquid.

 This spinach and ricotta stuffed shells recipe is extremely easy to make.
-There are a few components involved, but they may be done in advance, and the entire meal may be assembled ahead of time.
+There are a few components involved, but they go very quickly.

 How to make spinach ricotta filling collage